 Finally, I used a Bevel node with a Distance value of -0.0075 to give the shape a slight gradient.
 This is mostly to give surface layer some depth in the normal map.

-The Metal Damage section of our graph is intended to reproduce not just dirtied damage of the underlying metal, but also the radial warping that occurs when a projectile passes through it.
+The Metal Damage section of our graph is intended to reproduce not just dirtied damage of the underlying metal, but also the radial warping that occurs when the projectile passed through it.

 To start with we’ll need a noise generator to use as a base.
 I went with BnW Spots 1 because it’s rad.